-- The first line of each group, in dark green, contains the audio level of the station heard and some other useful troubleshooting information. - The raw data is displayed in green and deciphered information is in blue. - Sometimes you will see error messages in red when invalid data is received or other problems are noticed.
+- The first line of each group, in dark green, contains the audio level of the station heard and some other useful troubleshooting information.
+The numbers, in parentheses, after the audio level are explained in A-Better-Packet-Demodulator-Part-1-1200-baud.pdf & A-Closer-Look-at-the WA8LMF-TNC-Test-CD.pdf. - The raw data is displayed in green and deciphered information is in blue. - Sometimes you will see error messages in red when invalid data is received or other problems are noticed.